-Notice About 2021 Tax Rates
+Notice about 2022 Tax Rates

-Property Tax Rates in Rusk County Groundwater Conservation District This notice concerns the 2021 property tax rates for Rusk County Groundwater Conservation District.
+Property tax rates in Rusk County Groundwater Conservation District.
+This notice concerns the 2022 property tax rates for Rusk County Groundwater Conservation District.
 This notice provides information about two tax rates used in adopting the current tax year's tax rate.
 The no-new-revenue tax rate would Impose the same amount of taxes as last year if you compare properties taxed in both years.
 In most cases, the voter-approval tax rate is the highest tax rate a taxing unit can adopt without holding an election.
 In each case, these rates are calculated by dividing the total amount of taxes by the current taxable value with adjustments as required by state law.
 The rates are given per \$100 of property value.

-This year's no-new-revenue tax rate: \$0.005072/\$100 This year's voter-approval tax rate: \$0.005496/\$100
+This year's no-new-revenue tax rate \$0.004381/\$100 This year's voter-approval tax rate \$0.004747/\$100

-To see the full calculations, please visit Rusk County Tax Office 202 North Main Street Henderson, Texas 75652 for a copy of the Tax Rate Calculation Worksheet.
+To see the full calculations, please visit for a copy of the Tax Rate Calculation Worksheet.

-Unencumbered Fund Balance
+Unencumbered Fund Balances

-The following estimated balances will be left in the unit's accounts at the end of the fiscal year.
-These balances are not encumbered by a corresponding debt obligation.
-Type of Fund Balance
+The following estimated balances will be left in the taxing unit's accounts at the end of the fiscal year.
+These balances are not encumbered by corresponding debt obligation.

+Type of Fund Balance 0